nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

 Detailed analysis - Zika evolution
 ==================================

-This tutorial dissects the :term:`build` used in the quickstart tutorial.
+This tutorial dissects the :term:`single-build workflow<workflow>` used in the quickstart tutorial.
 We will first make the build step-by-step.
-Then we will automate this stepwise process by creating a :term:`pathogen build script<build script>`.
+Then we will automate this stepwise process by creating a :term:`build script`.

 .. contents:: Table of Contents
    :local: